wyl1253/FTP4RM/README.md

 # Fast Trajectory Planner with a Reinforcement Learning-Based Controller for Robotic Manipulators

-The code includes instructions on how to integrate Fast Planner into manipulator platforms and the improved PPO described in the paper for a Single-arm robot.
+This codebase provides instructions for integrating Fast-Planner with manipulator platforms and includes the improved PPO implementation from our paper for a single-arm robot.

+For any algorithm you plan to run, please copy the ur_e_description/ folder into that algorithm’s directory.

+Note: The current release supports only IPPO and its associated ablation and comparison experiments.
+In a later release, we will provide a version with Fast-Planner included but with our platform-specific information removed.